d2l-ai/d2l-en/chapter_introduction/index.md

 ## The Road to Deep Learning

-Much of this changed with the availability of large amounts of data, due to the World Wide Web, the advent of companies serving hundreds of millions of users online, a dissemination of cheap, high-quality sensors, cheap data storage (Kryder's law), and cheap computation (Moore's law).
+Much of this changed with the availability of massive amounts of data, thanks to the World Wide Web, the advent of companies serving hundreds of millions of users online, a dissemination of low-cost, high-quality sensors, inexpensive data storage (Kryder's law), and cheap computation (Moore's law).
-In particular, the landscape of computation in deep learning was revolutionized by advances in GPUs, which were originally engineered for computer gaming.
+In particular, the landscape of computation in deep learning was revolutionized by advances in GPUs that were originally engineered for computer gaming.
-Suddenly algorithms and models that seemed computationally infeasible became relevant (and vice versa).
+Suddenly algorithms and models that seemed computationally infeasible were within reach.
 This is best illustrated in :numref:`tab_intro_decade`.

 :Dataset vs. computer memory and computational power